 Find more info about intermediate timers here!

-A Service Task can be used to call external systems within Flokzu.
-Than can be useful to send info from Flokzu to one of your systems or to retrieve info from an external system and store the information in a process form.
+A Service Task allows your processes in Flokzu to communicate with external systems.
+Than can be useful to send info from Flokzu to one of your systems.
+You can also retrieve info from an external system and store it in a process form.
 The integration methods available are via Zapier and Web Services REST and SOAP.

 More info here.